plone/volto/packages/registry/README.md

 }
 ```

-Once the app starts, the add-on registry will execute in order all the registered add-ons default export functions, configuring the new block and make it available to the CMS when it asks to the configuration registry for it.
+Once the app starts, the add-on registry will execute, in order, all the registered add-ons' default export functions, configuring the new block, and the add-on available to the CMS when it asks the configuration registry for it.

 ## Accessing the configuration registry